-No doubt about it: ramen is probably the most popular export from the land of the rising sun behind sushi, Pokémon and giant radioactive monsters.
-Like most things, it's usually better eaten at the source, but takeaway and home-delivered pots of noodles are also possible if that's your current vibe.
+No doubt about it: ramen is probably the most popular export from the land of the rising sun behind sushi, Pokémon, and giant radioactive monsters.
+Like most things, it's usually better enjoyed piping hot at the source, but takeaway and home-delivered pots of noodles are also possible if that's your current vibe.

 There's nothing better than warming up with a bowl of noodles.
-Here are 15 of Sydney's absolute best.
+Here are 20 of Sydney's absolute best spots for ramen.

 Chatswood and Kingsford

 Manpuku is a local favourite and stand-out in the crowded Chatswood market.
 They opened their second location up here in 2016 after the success of their original venture in Kingsford.
 Chef Hideto Suzuki currently has a 15-strong range of dishes to choose from and they rotate options all the time so make sure to return frequently in case they disappear.
 The signature dish, "Number Seven", is made using a secret pork-and-chicken broth blend unlike anything else you’ll find in the Southern Hemisphere.
 Good thing the dishes are numbered too because the proper name of that one is 15 words long and good luck ordering it over the phone.

 Ramen Goku is an unassuming place located in amongst the action at the south end of Glebe Point Road.
 Their huge portion sizes and the authentically flavoured broth has earned them a loyal following amongst those who know a thing or two about ramen.
 The broth is tailored to each dish and usually consists of a speciality blend of tonkotsu, salt, miso and soy.